guerzon/bitwarden-kubernetes/README.md

 This projects contains Kubernetes manifest files for deploying a production-ready self-hosted Bitwarden solution in Kubernetes.
 It utilizes the Rust-based implementation from [https://github.com/dani-garcia/bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs).

+## Advisory

+This project is no longer maintained.
+If you are interested with running Bitwarden on Kubernetes, please consider [vaultwarden](https://github.com/guerzon/vaultwarden) instead.

 ## Configuration

 * Objects are created in the `bitwarden` namespace.